-- 1. A swimming competition board is used (see diagram) - 2.
-Dimension of the transparent swimming track: 2300mm (Length) x 150mm (Width) x 300mm (Height) filled with water to 150mm deep - 3.
+- A swimming competition board is used (see diagram) 1. - Dimension of the transparent swimming track: 2300mm (Length) x 150mm (Width) x 300mm (Height) 2. filled with water to 150mm deep - 3.
 The starting area is 300mm long.

 - 1. Each team composed of four different swimming styles robot swimmers.
 Two Desktop Hand Generators will be given to each team. - 2.
 The game is performed in the order of: Backstroke, Breaststroke, Butterfly stroke and Freestyle. - 3.
 Each team has two team members at the starting and finish point respectively.
 A Desktop Hand Generator will be provided to each team at the starting and finish points.
 The wire of Desktop Hand Generator is long enough so the contestants must remain at their original position.
 Moving along the field with the robot is prohibited. - 4.
 Upon the Referee's signal to start the game, contestants may start to operate the Desktop Hand Generator to supply power to the robots.
 When the Backstroke Swimming Robot reaches the acrylic board at the end of the runway to finish the first stroke, the Breaststroke Swimming Robot at the finish point starts swimming until it reaches the acrylic board at the end of the runway to end the second stroke.
 At the same time the wire of the Desktop Hand Generator plugged on the Backstroke Swimming Robot will be unplugged and pulled back for preparing the Butterfly Stroke Swimming Robot at the starting point.
+When the Breaststroke Swimming Robot The Wire of the Desktop Hand Generator plugged on the Breaststroke Swimming Robot at the starting point.
 When the Breaststroke Swimming Robot finishes its part, the game is continued by Butterfly Stroke Swimming Robot.
 The wire of the Desktop Hand Generator plugged on the Breaststroke Swimming Robot will be unplugged and pulled back for preparing the Freestyle Swimming Robot.
 When all four robots have completed the game, the total time will be counted.
 The team with the least time is the winner. - 5.
 If contestants pull the wire, whether intentionally or not, in order to move the robot forwards, the team will be warned and 10 seconds is added to the total game time.
 The team will be disqualified upon second offence.